belaymit/e-commerce-app/README.md

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**
+For example: delete the testing section if the current project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.